hackforla/OPT/README.md

+# The spots for the OPT opportunity listed below have been filled.
+We are no longer accepting candidates.

+Please fill out the [OPT Volunteer Interest form](https://docs.google.com/forms/d/e/1FAIpQLSf9AN_2aACfHg-npBNFU1HiWEEy9c-kra1HQ7WD42WIOrq5Aw/viewform) to get notified about new opportunities.

 # OPT Opportunity

 Looking for a post-completion OPT volunteer opportunity?

-## Current OPT volunteering Opportunnities
+## Current OPT volunteering Opportunities
 updated 2025-03-05

 ### Guides team